EGI-Federation/documentation/content/en/users/security/secrets-store/_index.md

 The main features of EGI Secrets Store:

-- Simplifies, standardizes and secures the way users store secrets,
+- Simplifies, standardizes, and secures the way users store secrets.
-- Secure storage of secrets, as they are encrypted both in transit and at rest.
+- Offers secure storage of secrets, encrypted both in transit and at rest.
-- Makes it easy to rotate secrets, while administrators can track usage and manage access.
+- Allows easy rotation of secrets, while administrators can track usage and manage access.
-- Integration with [EGI Check-in](../../aai/check-in/) allows access with community credentials, no additional registration needed.
+- Integrates with [EGI Check-in](../../aai/check-in/) to allow access with home organisation credentials, no additional registration needed.
-- High-availability ensures this critical service is always accessible to users, applications and other services built on top of it.
+- High-availability ensures the service is always accessible to users, applications and other services that rely of it.
-- Service is easy to maintain, upgrade, and extend, as it is based on well-known open-source software, with many client tools and libraries that have strong community support.
+- Easy to maintain, upgrade, and extend, as it is based on well-known open-source software, with many client tools and libraries with strong community support.

 ## Concepts